Accessories Bicycles Parts Specials Tools

 Speedplay Frog pedal Look Pedals Eggbeater pedal

 Pair of Shimano SPD/platform pedals.
 Which side is up?
+Two-sided Shimano SPD pedal

 SPD single-sided pedals Shimano SPD pedal

 My own choice, for urban cycling as well as recreational rides and bicycle touring, is SPD in its walkable "mountain bike" version.
 Other systems may be lighter, and easier to adjust, but SPD is relatively economical, and a wide variety of pedals and shoes is available from several makers.
-There are two kinds of cleats -- black, which release only with a twist of the ankle to the side, and silver, which also release upward.
+Shimano makes two kinds of cleats -- black, which release only with a twist of the ankle to the side, and silver, which also release upward.
 I prefer silver.

-The cleat attachment on most bicycling shoes promotes incorrect alignment by wanting the feet to point directly forward -- but most people toe out.
+The cleat attachment on most bicycling shoes has the feet pointing directly forward -- but most people toe out.
 Except with pedals such as Speedplay that have a wide range of free "float", you will probably need to rotate the cleats.
 You may also have to move the cleats toward the big-toe side of the shoe soles so your ankles clear the cranks.
-While most systems offer a range of forward-and-back adjustment, long-distance cycling legend Lon Haldeman modifies his shoes to place the cleats even farther back.
-He reports that this eliminates foot pain and without reducing his power output.
-You may find his advice here.

 A good way to start with cleat alignment is to note how your feet rest on plain pedals.
 You may also want to ask for the help of an experienced bike shop mechanic who uses the New England Cycling Academy Fit Kit, with its R.A.D.
 (Rotational Adjustment Device).
 If a foot feels like it wants to rotate, then it does.
 In tough cases, you do well to seek professional help from a sports orthopedist.
 You may need orthotics (shoe inserts, or wedges under the cleats) to align your feet, and/or "knee savers" (pedal axle extenders).